newatoms/guides/using-social-media-as-communication-tool/readme.md

 In short: **Give the reader value for their time.**

 A way to do this is to communicate from your beliefs and not be afraid to share the secrets of the trade.
-The competition will always be different, your clients will never be able to do it as well, and the knowledge you share only manifests your confidence and capabilities.
+The competition will always be different and the knowledge you share only manifests your confidence and capabilities.

 ## What do people share?